Evaluating Memory Structure in LLM Agents: StructMemEval

 \textbf{Tree-structured problems} require the agent to maintain hierarchical knowledge such as taxonomies, family trees, corporate hierarchies or codebases.
 To test this ability, we design problems based on family trees and corporate hierarchies.
 The memory agent is given a sequence of messages that encode relations (``A is B's stepdaughter'') and is expected to maintain the full graph.
 Some of the relations are implied (e.g. if ``C is B's wife'', then the last example also implies that ``C is A's parent'').
 Notably, we found that such indirect queries often confuse purely retrieval-based LLMs.

 \textbf{State tracking problems} are tasks where one or multiple entities can change their state over time.
 A practical example is when someone moves cities, they are then no longer neighbors with those left behind.
 A similar state transition can happen with tasks on KANBAN boards or functions during codebase refactoring.
-In our evaluation, we gather tasks where individual messages only matter in context of their state and keeping track of state transition is important for answering the question.
+We gather scenarios where individual messages only matter in the context of their state and keeping track of state transition is important for answering the question.
+For instance, consider a scenario where 1) a user interacts with their neighbors, then 2) moves to a different location and interacts with a different group of neighbors there, before 3) returning to their original location.
+These scenarios can confuse retrieval-based systems because the use of ``neighbor'' is contextual.
+Simple retrieval often falsely includes neighbors from stage (2) even when the question explicitly specifies stage (3).
+In turn, a memory agent can track user's state and organize neighbors by location.

-\textbf{Counting problems} are tasks that involve maintaining and reconciling totals.
+\textbf{Counting-based problems} are tasks that involve maintaining and reconciling totals.
 For example, an accountant may use offsetting or netting diagrams to determine final settlement amounts (i.e., which party owes how much), alongside other task-specific organization practices~\citep{kieso_intermediate_ifrs_4e}.
-Similarly, a personal recommender assistant would keep track of their user's experiences to determine which activity it should recommend, a scientist would keep statistics of their observations.
+Similar scenarios arise when analyzing network traffic, processing scientific observations or a patient's medical record.
+These accounting problems can be seen as a special case of mathematical reasoning, except that the agent ``reasons'' by aggregating transactions in their long-term memory over hundreds of messages.
 We gather tasks where the agent observes a history of transactions (e.g. ``A supplied \$X for B'') between multiple parties, and must then compute the final settlement after netting (i.e. canceling circular debts).
+These tasks also include messages unrelated to the settlement.

+\textbf{Recommendation problems} are workloads where the LLM must organize and reason about user preferences from event history.
+We gather scenarios where a user consumes tv series, movies, art, board games, books, and music and provides feedback, including general opinion (e.g. ``rewatched X, still holds up perfectly'') and more specific preferences (``Y is only of a few directors who gets Z'').
+Then, the agent is tasked with questions: does the user like music of genre A more than B?
+What is the probability that they rate a thriller positively?
+Did they watch more movies of type X or Y?
+We deliberately choose questions that require aggregation and running statistics, not individual recall.